saleor/saleor-docs/docs/customization/emails.md

 ### Before you start

-To compile the emails you need to have node.js installed.
+To compile the emails you need to have Node.js installed.
 Version 10 or later is required.
 See the [installation instructions](https://nodejs.org/en/download/package-manager/).

-You also need to install frontend dependencies first, run:
+You also need to install frontend dependencies first.
+To do that run:

 ```console
 $ npm install